Nevill Holt: Nevill Holt Hall

 Nevill Holt Hall is a Grade I listed building, constructed before 1300.
 Its name is derived from the Nevill family who owned it from the 15th century until 1876.
 The French abbess Ann Nevill was born here in 1605.
 It is on a hilltop.
 There have been many alterations and additions in the 14th,15th,17th,18th,19th and 20th (and now 21st) centuries.
 The Cunard shipping family owned the estate from 1876 to 1912 and Nancy Cunard (1896–1965), writer, anti-racism and anti-fascism activist, publisher and society hostess, was born here.

 In 1919 the hall was bought by Rev. C. A. C. Bowlker and became a preparatory school.
 Run by the Phillips family from 1928, the school was an IAPS boarding school.

 In 1998 the school closed due to falling rolls shortly after a child sexual abuse scandal.
 One teacher was arrested, charged and convicted of sexual offences against boys aged 7–13.
 Another teacher committed suicide shortly after police arrived with an arrest warrant.
 The school closed later in 1998 after these events.

 In 2000, the Hall was bought and restored by Carphone Warehouse co-founder David Ross who had visited the prep school which a friend of his at Uppingham School had attended.
 Ross has built a theatre to seat 350 within the 17th-century stable courtyard which had formerly housed a science laboratory, games/common room, carpentry workshop, indoor swimming pool, boxing ring and classrooms.
 In the summer, the estate hosts the Nevill Holt Opera festival.
-A new 400-seat opera house in the stable block by architects Witherford Watson Mann opened 14 June 2018.
+A new 400-seat opera house in the stable block by architects Witherford Watson Mann opened on 14 June 2018.
 The opera house won the 2019 RIBA National Award and made the shortlist for the 2019 Stirling Prize for excellence in architecture.
 The 2021 festival was held in the open air, due to COVID-19 restrictions; the two operas performed were La Traviata and Don Giovanni.